openforis/sepal-doc/docs/source/feature/project.rst

     :group: recipe-process
     :width: 49%

-To remove a project, click on the :btn:`<fas fa-trash>` icon next to its name.
+To remove a project, click on the :btn:`<fa-solid fa-trash>` icon next to its name.
 All the recipes included in the process will be destroyed as well.

 .. thumbnail:: ../_images/feature/project/project-list.png
     :title: The list of projects available in your SEPAL account